-Like other vegetables, pumpkins are high in fiber and the skin has even more.
-Pumpkins are about 90% water so they’re a low-cal food (not as low as celery, but it’s pretty close).
+Like other vegetables, pumpkins are high in fibre and the skin has even more.
+Pumpkins are about 90% water, so they’re a low-cal food (not as low as celery, but it’s pretty close).

 With their high water content and fibrous skin, pumpkins can leave you feeling fuller for longer, which can even help with weight loss.